maubanel/p4v-unreal/workspaces/README.md

 ##### `Step 3.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now you get a pop up that has you selected to add all the depots that you have permission to.
-We will now unsubscribe to some of the depots that we don't need.
+Now you get a pop up that has all the depots that you have permission to subscribe to.

 ![list of available depots](images/whichDepots.png)